coralscreates/IJC437-Project-Page/README.md

 ## Project: What are the characteristics that predict Song Popularity?
 ### Background Conext
-Music is an influencial and important part of different cultures and societies.
-It brings a variety of people from different backgrounds and identiies, together.
-The music industry is continously changing, especaillt through digitalistion which has increased music consumption, global influence and revenue.
-Digitalisation plays an important role in this.
-Successful music is defined by song ppualirty, which is how well a song is doing across a range of omcponents such as sales and ranks.
-For stakeholders and individuals it is important to understand what makes a song popular.
+Music is an influential and important part of different cultures and societies, bringing people from different backgrounds and identities together.
+The music industry is continuously evolving, particularly through digitalisation which has increased music consumption, global influence and revenue.
+Song popularity is commonly used as an indicator of musical success and often  reflects performance across multiple components, such as sales and chart rankings.
+For artists and industry stakeholders, understanding the characteristics that contribute to song popularity is increasingly important.

-Three main questions explored:
+Three main questions were explored to answer the question:
 1. Do acoustic features predict song popularity?
 2. Does song type (collobrative or solo songs) predict song popularity?
 3. Does artist type predict song popularity?